PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 new features :

+added global config disable option
-CompleteAllBounties: added an option to disable the game's bounty limit (20 in normal, 25 in hell mode)
+CompleteAllBounties: added an option to disable the game's bounty limit (20 in normal, 25 in hell mode) added module Other, for minor features that do not fit in other modules
+Other: added an option to disable the sword nova attack zoom-in effect